 Fortunately, iTunes has everything you need to create your own custom ringtones from music you already own, and without paying any money.
 Here's how to do it using iTunes 8.0.2 (will also work with earlier versions, but the screens and menu names might be slightly different):

-Step 1: Configure iTunes to convert music to AAC format.
+1. Configure iTunes to convert music to AAC format

 AAC is the standard ringtone music file format, and you tell iTunes to use this format by configuring it's Import Settings (the same settings you use when importing music from a CD).